mariokerciku/wiki-daprworkshop/Lab-9-Deploying-to-Azure-Kubernetes-Service.md

 az aks get-credentials -n $CLUSTER_NAME -g $RESOURCEGROUP -a
 ```

-This command requires administrator priviliges (which you have to your own cluster) to get the credentials needed to communicate with the cluster.
+This command requires administrator privileges (which you have to your own cluster) to get the credentials needed to communicate with the cluster.
 These will be stored in the `config` file in your `~/.kube` or `%USERPROFILE%\.kube` folder.

 Examine the Kubernetes tab in Visual Studio Code or GitHub Codespaces.